Car Insurance in Everyday English, Part 3 |

 "Okay, so what is medical payments coverage?"

-Medical payments coverage (also known as MedPay) will cover any medical expenses you or your passengers incur in an accident, regardless of who caused the accident.
+Medical payments coverage (also known as MedPay) will cover any medical expenses you or your family members incur in an accident, regardless of who caused the accident.
 The big differences between PIP and MedPay are that a) MedPay is not usually required and b) if the other person caused the accident, their liability pays for your injuries first.
 (By the way, if fault is not determined right away, you can have your MedPay pay out immediately to take care of your medical expenses.)

-But what’s super important here is that MedPay covers you if you cause an accident and you or your passengers get hurt.
+But what’s super important here is that MedPay covers you if you cause an accident and you or your family members get hurt.
 Without it, you could be paying for any and all of those expenses out of your own bank account (talk about adding insult to injury…yep).
 MedPay covers things like ambulance rides, hospital stays, surgery, X-rays, and funeral expenses so that you don’t have to.
 It does not cover all the same things as PIP—for example, it won’t cover lost wages or rehab needs.

 Also interesting to note: this type of car insurance coverage actually follows the policyholder.
 That means if you get hurt riding your bike or crossing the street, you’d be covered by your MedPay.